Amirhossein-Rajabpour/Handwritten-Digit-Recognition-from-scratch/README.md

-# Handwritten Digit Recognition from-scratch
+# Handwritten Digit Recognition from scratch
 ## Computational Intelligence course project

 In this project a simple `neural network` is implemented in 2 different ways (`MNIST` Dataset is used for training and testing):